onap/integration/docs/integration-labs.rst

 In order to avoid disturbing the projects, the reinstallation has been postponed after Guilin.
 A huge cleanup has been done in order to save the resources.
-The historical CI/CD chains based on a stand alone jenkins VM hosted in Windriver have been stopped.For guilin only SB-00 has been kept and re-installed for the use case support.
+The historical CI/CD chains based on a stand-alone Jenkins VM hosted in Windriver have been stopped.
+For Guilin only SB-00 has been kept and re-installed for the use case support.

 If you want to use this lab, you need a VPN access.
 The procedure is described in